kube-HPC/hkube/README.md

 -  progress - ``{jobId}/api/v1/exec/status``
 -  result -  ``{jobId}/api/v1/exec/results``

-**priority**  -  Hkube support five level of proirities, five is the highest . those priorites with the metrics that hkube gatherd helps to decide which algorithms should be run first .
+**priority**  -  Hkube support five level of priorities, five is the highest . those priorities with the metrics that hkube gatherd helps to decide which algorithms should be run first .
 **triggers** - there two types of triggers that hkube currently support *cron* and *pipeline*
   - **cron** - Hkube can schedule your stored pipelines based on cron pattern.
 see this [cron](https://crontab.guru/) editor in order to construct your cron.
- - **pipeline** - You can set your pipelines to run each time other pipeline/s has been  finished sucssesfuly .
+ - **pipeline** - You can set your pipelines to run each time other pipeline/s has been  finished successfully.

  **options** - there is even other options can be configured
   -  **Batch Tolerance** -  The Batch Tolerance is a threshold setting that allow to control in  	 which *percent* from the batch processing the entire pipeline should be fail.